A simple, robust and powerful flyback

 There are not too many components so the driver was

-completed fairly quickly.
+assembled fairly quickly.
 The two things that I had to do an extra

 little bit of work was to tap and drill holes in the two heat-sinks for